-Way back in 2008, one segment of the market was starting to look pretty darn appealing: small banks.
-Indeed, at the beginning of last year, 39 small banks were trading for less than two times book value, while posting trailing-12-month returns on equity north of 15%.
-That notable list included Bank of Ozarks
+Back at the beginning of 2008, one segment of the market was starting to look pretty darn appealing: small banks.
+Indeed, 30 small banks were trading for less than two times book value in March, while posting trailing-12-month returns on equity north of 15%.
+That notable list included Wilmington Trust

 But I hope you didn't invest.